NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - Updated run.sh to have better behavior
 - Minor improvements to landing page and fixed a typo
 - Better error handling for upload function
+- Restructured upload form, image upload now next to editor, preview section is underneath
+- Added the ability to add captions for images
+- Added image caption display

 ## May 22, 2020
 - Added two(Volunteer Images and School Crests) buttons with which to upload pictures